Email Hashing: The Trouble With Hashed Emails (HEMs)

 Can HEMs and RampIDs work together, or is it better to choose one?

 RampIDs can work in cases where HEMs do, but they also succeed where HEMs fail – such as mismatched email formats, multiple identifiers per user, or when only postal, phone, or digital IDs are available.
-Unlike HEMs, RampIDs are not reversible, enable companies to secure consumer data, and are widely supported across DSPs, SSPs, and publishers, making them a more durable choice.
+Unlike HEMs, RampIDs are not reversible, enable companies to protect consumer privacy, and are widely supported across DSPs, SSPs, and publishers, making them a more durable choice.

 How do RampIDs improve the customer experience compared to hashed emails?

-RampIDs drive better experiences by enabling accurate omnichannel campaigns, helping companies secure customer data through non-reversible IDs, and delivering more reliable analytics.
-They’re stable over time, interoperable with other IDs, supported by more than 650 partners, and support compliance – giving marketers both flexibility and consumer trust that HEMs can’t match.
+RampIDs drive better experiences by enabling accurate omnichannel campaigns, helping companies protect privacy through non-reversible IDs, and delivering more reliable analytics.
+They’re stable over time, interoperable with other IDs, supported by 500+ partners, and enable compliance – giving marketers both flexibility and consumer trust that HEMs can’t match.